| Local Activities Best Start

 and additional cost.
 If possible use local experts

 or call us for ideas on speakers or content.
+If a workshop is too ambitious,

 book a session that is attended by your local family